MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 4. Select the licenses you want to enable for the selected users (Dynamics 365 Guides), and then select **Add**.

    > [!NOTE]
-   > After adding licenses, you’ll need to add user accounts.
-Instructions are provided below.
+   > After adding licenses, you’ll need to [add user accounts]BOOKMARK GOES HERE covered later in this topic.

-### Create a CDS environment
+## Create a Common Data Service (CDS) environment

 Once you have a valid trial subscription, you’ll need to create an environment where you can install the Guides solution.